gcharang/KomodoPlatform-wiki/barterDEX-Whitepaper-v2.md

 The 1/777 ends up be 0.1287%, this is less than almost all the centralized exchanges, in many cases by a significant margin.
 Please note that the central exchanges charge both sides of the trade, so even if they charge 0.2%, it is actually 0.4% total fees.

 The `dexfee` helps secure the barterDEX network and it is set at a level that is less than the central exchanges.
-It is possible that some trades can start without completing and since the `dexfee` is charged first in the protocol.
+It is possible that some trades can start without completing and since the `dexfee` is charged first in the protocol, it may be lost.
 In this sense, there would be a `dexfee` charged for these failed atomic swaps.
-While the proxy DEX charge for every bid and every ask, even if a trade doesn't happen at all, this is a big negative for trading on the proxy DEX systems.
+In comparision a proxy DEX charges for every bid and every ask, even if a trade doesn't start at all.
+This is a big negative for trading on proxy DEX systems.

-However, it should not be looked upon in isolation.
+However, the case of a `dexfee` lost by Alice in a failed trade should not be looked upon in isolation.
 The barterDEX protocol is based on statistics and statistically, there will be some percentage of atomic swaps that are started that won't complete.
-Let us say this is a 15% failure rate (really this is much higher than we are seeing in testing, where 95%+ of atomic swaps that are started complete, at least to the `bobdeposit` phase), then the effective `dexfee` cost is still 0.15%
+Let us say this is a 15% failure rate (in reality, this is much higher than we are seeing in testing, where 95%+ of atomic swaps that are started complete, at least to the `bobdeposit` phase), then the effective `dexfee` cost is still 0.15%

 So, if you see a `dexfee` transaction for an atomic swap that doesn't complete, know that it is all part of the statistical process.
 If you end up paying more than 0.15% of completed trades in `dexfee`, please let us know, this is not an expected outcome and we will want to find and fix the cause.